pingcap/docs-tidb-operator/en/backup-restore-overview.md

     - "!/^(mysql|test|INFORMATION_SCHEMA|PERFORMANCE_SCHEMA|METRICS_SCHEMA|INSPECTION_SCHEMA)$/.*"
     ```

-    If the field is not configured, BR restores all the schemas in the backup file.
+    If this field is not configured, BR restores all the schemas in the backup file.

     > **Note:**
     >